p2635/course-plain-lang-01/README.md

   - The first breads were likely toasted by laying them in front of the fire on a hot stone.
   - Later, simple devices were created to toast bread in the fire, such as wire frames to cook the toast more evenly.

-# Exercise five: chunking and headings
+# Exercise five: Chunking and headings

 Practise chunking and headings.